How to Get from Hoi An to Hué ? Bus, train, car, motorcycle

 1. Bus from Hoi An to Hue

 The journey takes approximately 4-5 hours from Hoi An, with a cost of around 199,000 VND per person.
-While there are several bus companies connecting Hoi An to Hue, Sinh Tourist stands out among the rest.
-Their buses are air-conditioned, equipped with WiFi, and maintained clean.
-What more could you ask for?
+While there are several bus The journey from Hoi An takes around 4 to 5 hours, with ticket prices around 199,000 VND per person.

 SINH TOURIST